 There are other hindrances to efficient collecting.
-Many Collectors do not live in urban areas, and have very limited access to backs with large stocks of out of print books.
-Mail order house to thist, some dealing with SF only, but their rare items are in heavy downd and priced accordingly.
+Many Collectors do not live in urban areas, and have very limited

+Mail order houses do exist, some dealing with SF only, but their rare items are in heavy demand and priced accordingly.
 Many Collectors also feel that they are cheating if they resort to specialists.

-Even Collectors living in urban areas, surrounded with bookstores, find difficulties intruding.
+Even Collectors liwing in urban areas, surrounded with bookstores, find difficulties intruding.
 Some small paperback houses do not distribute in some parts of the country.
 And cities inevitably include a larger number of Collectors, so there is an increased demand for the limited supply available.

-There is no complete solution to this problem, but it might be lessened by cooperative action.
+There is no complete solution to this problem, but it might be lesseded by cooperative action.
 The Collectors' Bureau of the National Fantasy Fan Federation hopes to function as a clearinghouse for information desired by Collectors.
 Through correspondence and a published newsletter, the Collectors' Bureau hopes to provide members with listings, unpublished indexes, and other information deemed useful.
 Material will be solicited from those who express an interest in Collecting.
 Existing private indexes would be made public, preventing needless duplication of effort.
 Participants will be able to exchange want lists with one another, or run them as Want Ads in the Bureau newsletter.

 It is time for Collectors to become organized and militant.
 We have been despised for too long as obsessed, squinty-eyed weirdoes.
 In the words of A.S.W.
-Eosenbach, "After love, book collecting is the most exhilarating sport of all."
+Rosenbach, "After love, book collecting is the most exhibating sport of all."
 Precisely.

-Is There SEX After Fandom!
+Is Chere SEX After Fandom!